 How Herbs Support the Nervous System

 So, you may be wondering—how do herbs fit into all this?
 In Western Herbalism, we traditionally use two categories of herbs to support the nervous system: nervines and adaptogens.
 Nervines include herbs like valerian, chamomile, and passionflower.
-These herbs provide acute relief to nervous tension, which is why we use these them in blends like our Nighty Night® teas to relieve occasional sleeplessness and our Chamomile with Lavender tea for a nervous stomach.* These herbs are especially helpful when dealing with stress effecting the sympathetic nervous system, a.k.a. “fight-or-flight.”
+These herbs provide acute relief to nervous tension, which is why we use these in blends like our Nighty Night® teas to relieve occasional sleeplessness and our Chamomile with Lavender tea for a nervous stomach.* These herbs are especially helpful when dealing with stress effecting the sympathetic nervous system, a.k.a. “fight-or-flight.”

 If you suffer from a taxed nervous system and need full body support, adaptogens are another useful set of herbal allies.
-Adaptogens like tulsi, astragalus, and ashwagandha are helpful when taken over time to build stamina and bring your body back into balance, so you can better protect your body from the negative effects of stress.
+Adaptogens like reishi, astragalus, and ashwagandha are helpful when taken over time to build stamina and bring your body back into balance, so you can better protect your body from the negative effects of stress.
 Adaptogens were named after the Latin word adaptare—which means to adjust or modify.
 We like to think that these powerful botanicals aid our response to stress and reduce occasional fatigue from life’s challenges.
 These building herbs can be infused safely into everyday rituals and foods.

 Of course, herbs are only one aspect to a holistic protocol for soothing the nerves.
 Taking a warm bath, nourishing yourself with whole foods, meditating, and spending time out in nature are all complimentary rituals to aid in reducing stress and promoting a higher quality of life.
 Learn more ways to infuse healing herbs and rituals into your everyday by checking out our DIY section of our Plant Power Journal.